Anorexia NervosaSkip to the navigation

 If you are having suicidal thoughts, talk to someone about it.
 Call a local suicide hotline, your local health department, or the national suicide hotline (1-800-273-TALK or 1-800-273-8255), or seek help at a local hospital emergency room.

 Anorexia almost always begins with a plan to follow a strict weight-loss diet.
-Limiting foods then leads to malnutrition and unhealthy weight loss.
+Over time, severely limiting foods leads to malnutrition and unhealthy weight loss.

 Starvation and malnourishment from anorexia can cause complications, such as osteoporosis or an irregular heartbeat.
 Often other mental health conditions occur along with anorexia, such as depression.